LiranOG/Granite/.github/CONTRIBUTING.md

 - [ ] Memory management is correct (no leaks, RAII)
 - [ ] GPU kernels have correct thread/block configuration
 - [ ] Documentation is updated

+> [!NOTE]
+> We are actively looking for **collaborators** from numerical relativity groups, LIGO/Virgo/KAGRA, and supercomputing centers.
+>
+> Questions?
+Open a Discussion or contact the maintainer directly.
+>
+> **Let's build the ultimate extreme-astrophysics engine together.**